|

 actress, “but she isn’t a star yet [in the US]”; many years later, Knef

 described the film as “gruesome” and “superficial”.
-Early summer: Rents a house in

 Hamburg-Poppenbüttel, Kritenbarg 38 c, because of shooting work for her last